 9.2.4 Enumeration checks undertaken by the DIP are case sensitive, e.g., for the Common Block/ S1/ environment the term ‘PROD’ is accepted, whilst ‘prod’ or ‘Prod’ are rejected.
 A significant amount of legacy data items where case is important pass through the DIP and hence the reason why these checks are applied.

-9.2.5 The list of bespoke response codes are described in the DIP Swagger.
+9.2.5 The list of bespoke response codes are described in the DIP Open API Definitions (DIP Swagger).

 9.3 Receive Message Webhooks